krishna619/STL-Mesh-Cross-Section-Visualizer/README.md

 # STL-Mesh-Cross-Section-Visualizer
-Sure, here's an example README file you can use for your Python code:

 This Python script reads an STL file and generates a 2D cross-section of the mesh at a given Z plane value.